MuhammadAhmadMirza/Conwways-Game-of-Life/Readme.md

 ## Documentation

-For more information, check out the [Conway's Game of Life Documentation](/docs/Conways%20Game%20of%20Life.md)
+For more information, check out the [Conway's Game of Life Info markdown file](/assets/Conways%20Game%20of%20Life.md)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](/docs/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.